(photo credit: Ariel Jerozlimski)

 committee's recommendations and the recommendations of the committee's

 and Petroleum Supervisor Yaakov Mimram.

-comprehensive, NIS 800 million shekel proposal for national emergency
+allocate NIS 800 million shekel to an emergency systems budget.
+From

-"The new fire service will be part of the Public Security Ministry," he added.
+"These will be run by the Public Security Ministry," he added.